Memory Augmented Neural Network Adaptive Controllers: Performance and Stability: Introduction

 \section{Introduction}

-Human learning system is arguably the most versatile and flexible learning system known so far.
-For example, humans excel at many tasks, e.g., concept learning, scene understanding, and language understanding, where the capabilities of machines are still found wanting \cite{lake2017building}.
-While machine learning (deep learning, reinforcement learning) algorithms have been able to match human-level performance in many tasks \cite{krizhevsky2012imagenet, hinton2012deep, mnih2015human}, they still lag ``human-like'' learning capabilities in certain aspects.
+A human's learning system is arguably the most versatile and flexible learning system known so far.
+For example, humans excel at many tasks such as concept learning, scene understanding, and language understanding, where the capabilities of machines are still found lacking \cite{lake2017building}.
+While machine learning (deep learning, reinforcement learning) algorithms have been able to match human-level performance in many tasks \cite{krizhevsky2012imagenet, hinton2012deep, mnih2015human}, they still lack ``human-like'' learning capabilities in many aspects.
 For example, the current generation of machine learning algorithms typically need large datasets, whereas humans can learn from just a few examples.
-Humans can also adapt to completely unseen environments.
+Humans can also adapt to completely unseen environments, something that learning machines find challenging.
 We believe that these aspects are potentially highly relevant from a control perspective.
-Thus, it is natural to draw inspiration from and take advantage of knowledge in neuroscience and cognitive science to achieve challenging goals such as autonomy, flexibility, and adaptation in engineered systems.
+Thus, it is natural to draw inspiration from, and take advantage of, knowledge in neuroscience and cognitive science to achieve challenging goals such as adaptation, flexibility, and autonomy in engineered systems.

 Memory plays a central role in learning and cognition tasks in humans \cite{tulving1985many,roediger2017typology,gershman2017reinforcement}.
-Inspired by human memory, we focus on the following questions: can control algorithms improve their learning and performance by incorporating memory structures inspired from human-like memory systems?
+Inspired by these insights in neuroscience and cognitive science, we focus on the following questions: can control algorithms improve their learning and performance by incorporating memory structures inspired from human-like memory systems?
 If so what is the architecture and the learning algorithm?
 Is the architecture universal or problem dependent?
 And does it improve learning in all scenarios?
-These are hard questions, and to the best of our knowledge have been relatively under-explored.
-We note that, from a traditional dynamic systems and control perspective, the state of the nonlinear dynamic controller constitutes the ``memory''.
-However, here, we are proposing specific memory modules inspired by memory structures in the human brain that will augment the state of the dynamic nonlinear controller and potentially lead to new learning and control capabilities.
+These are hard questions, and to the best of our knowledge, have been relatively under-explored.
+We note that, from a traditional dynamic systems and control perspective, the state of the nonlinear dynamic controller constitutes the ``memory''. {\em However, we are proposing specific memory modules that will augment the state of the dynamic nonlinear controller and potentially lead to new learning and control capabilities.}